dbroadhurst/cdk-sam-lambda-boilerplate/README.md

 # Welcome to your CDK + SAM Lambda TypeScript boilerplate project

+## Developing with SAM

+Lambda development has started to improve.
+This boilerplate demonstrates how to combine CDK and SAM to develop and deploy Typescript lambda code

+- `npm run cdk:synth` run this to update the build
+- `npm run sam:run` run locally

+- `npm run cdk:deploy`
+- `npm run cdk:destroy`

 ## Useful commands

 - `npm run build` compile typescript to js